Deep Valley

-Deep Valley is a 1947 drama starring Ida Lupino and Dane Clark, directed by Jean Negulesco and produced and released by Warner Bros.
+Deep Valley is a 1947 American drama film directed by Jean Negulesco and starring Ida Lupino, Dane Clark and Wayne Morris.
+It was produced and released by Warner Bros.
 A young woman lives unhappily with her embittered parents in an isolated rural home until an escaped convict changes her dreary existence.
 It was based on the novel of the same name by Dan Totheroh.

-Synopsis
+Plot

-A young woman, Libby Saul (Ida Lupino), lives with her parents, who are themselves estranged, on an isolated farm not far from the California coast.
-Libby is used by her parents as a diplomatic middle-man because they no longer speak to each other directly.
-She has developed a stammer over the years, and spends a lot of her spare time wandering around in the nearby woods with her beloved dog, Joe.
-One day when she is out wandering, she bumps into a group of convicts who are building a road along the coastline.
-She takes an interest in the convicts and their building, so she returns for several days, without her parents knowing, to watch them at a distance.
-She is particularly interested in one of the handsome young convicts, Barry Burnette (Dane Clark).
+A young woman, Libby Saul, lives with her parents on an isolated farm not far from the California coast.
+Libby is used by her parents as a middle-man because they no longer speak to each other directly.
+She has developed a stammer over the years.
+One day when she is out wandering, she bumps into a group of convicts building a road along the coastline.
+She returns for several days, without her parents knowing, to watch them from a distance.
+She is particularly interested in Barry Burnette, a handsome young convict.

 Eventually the convicts work their way through the hill that stands between them and Libby's parents' farm.
-They approach the farm in search of fresh water from the farm well.
-Mr. Saul (Henry Hull), Libby's father, offers to sell water to them, but they turn the offer down.
-Mr. Saul decides to give them the water for free instead.
-The foreman (Jack Mower) of the road workers taunts Burnette to the point when he explodes and punches his boss.
-Burnette is handcuffed, and Libby breaks down in tears over the man's unfortunate fate.
-One of the young men working with the convicts, Jeff Barker (Wayne Morris), is an engineer, who is fresh out of the army.
-Mr. Saul invites Barker to the farm for dinner one night, and Mrs. Saul (Fay Bainter) wants the engineer to befriend her daughter, hoping that he would take an interest in her and ultimately want to marry her.
-Libby and Barker strike up a conversation, but because Libby is very interested in the fate of young Burnette, she asks the engineer what is going to happen to him.
-Barker replies that Burnette will be sent back to San Quentin for the attack on the foreman.
+They approach the farm in search of fresh water.
+Mr. Saul, Libby's father, offers to sell them water from his well, but they turn him down.
+He decides to give them water for free instead.

+The foreman taunts Burnette to the point where he punches his boss.
+One of the young men working with the convicts, Jeff Barker, is an engineer, who is fresh out of the Army.
+Mr. Saul invites Barker to the farm for dinner one night.
+Mrs. Saul hopes he will take an interest in her daughter and ultimately want to marry her.
+Libby and Barker talk, but because Libby is very interested in Burnette, she asks the engineer what is going to happen to him.
+He replies that Burnette will be sent back to San Quentin for the attack on the foreman.

 Barker asks Libby to come dancing with him, but she is too shy to accept his invitation.
-Mr. Saul is disappointed in his daughter's reluctance towards Barker, and after the engineer leaves the farm, he slaps Libby in her face.
-This brings Libby over the top, and she tells her parents that she won't live like that anymore, with their hatred against each other, and she runs away from home that very night.
+Mr. Saul is disappointed in his daughter's reluctance, and after Barker leaves, he slaps Libby in the face.
+This is the last straw; Libby tells her parents that she will not live like that anymore, and she runs away from home that very night.